Use your own TLS certificatesEstimated reading time: 1 minute

 To configure DTR to use your own certificates and keys, go to the DTR web UI, navigate to the Settings page, and scroll down to the Domain section.

 Set the DTR domain name and upload the certificates and key:

 - Load balancer/public address, is the domain name clients will use to access DTR.

 - TLS certificate, is the server certificate and any intermediate CA public certificates.
 This certificate needs to be valid for the DTR public address, and have SANs for all addresses used to reach the DTR replicas, including load balancers.

 - TLS private key is the server private key.

 - TLS CA is the root CA public certificate.

 Finally, click Save for the changes to take effect.

 If you’re using certificates issued by a globally trusted certificate authority, any web browser or client tool should now trust DTR.
-If you’re using an internal certificate authority, you’ll need to configure your system to trust that certificate authority.
+If you’re using an internal certificate authority, configure your system to trust that certificate authority.